Islandora/scyllaridae/examples/cache-warmer/README.md

 ```

 You'd also need an accompanying Drupal module to handle disk caching/invalidation on the Drupal side, which can eventually be broken out of [lehigh-university-libraries/lehigh_islandora](https://github.com/lehigh-university-libraries/lehigh_islandora)

+## Further work

+- [ ] The service that runs the sitewide crawl could be improved by reading response times from the drupal site to inform if more URLs can be crawled in parallel, or if we need to backoff if the response time goes over some threshold
+- [ ] We have a lock on the sitewide crawler to avoid multiple instances running at once, but there is no mechanism to restart the crawler if a new deployment occurs during a given run.
+Currently this is mitigated by just recreating the docker container to kill the process during the rollout so a new crawl can be started fresh
+- [ ] More work needs done to ensure CSS/JS asset aggregation creating new asset file names are handled properly